zengjichuan/Topic_Disc/README.md

 # Input Data
 TREC-11 and TWT-16 Dataset are in `data/twitter-conv/`.
-We remove the text of each tweet according to Twitter policy.
-One needs to download the tweets with the given tweet ID by Twitter API.
+We remove the text of each tweet according to Twitter's policy.
+One needs to download the tweets with the given tweet ID by [Twitter API](https://developer.twitter.com/en/docs.html).
 All the Tweets text should be put in `text_lst` field of `twitter_m.json` accordingly.

 For example: